10/2009

 Twenty minutes of hell demonstrating the greatest contribution to office productivity and flubbing up every, single thing.

 Face Plant.
-Flame out.
+Flameout.
 Bunkered.
 Epic Fail.

-It wasn't the machine's fault, matter of fact, the Edgeline was in great shape, the best ever; someone even cleaned the chassis.
-Trays were set correctly, scanning worked, print driver installed and at the ready.
+It wasn't the machine's fault, a matter of fact, the Edgeline was in great shape, the best ever; someone even cleaned the chassis.
+Trays were set correctly, scanning worked, print driver was installed and at the ready.

 So I couldn't blame the machine.

-The MPS pre-work had been established; study conducted, and the decision for the copiers had been wrestled away from purchasing and handed over to IT.
+The MPS pre-work had been established; a study conducted, and the decision for the copiers had been wrestled away from purchasing and handed over to IT.

-My proposal made sense, didn't grow into a 10 pound, thousand page monstrosity and even included Visio flowcharts.
+My proposal made sense didn't grow into a 10-pound, thousand-page monstrosity, and even included Visio flowcharts.
 Cool.

 I had a Coach and End-Users interviewed.
 As a final stage, my coach was bringing the last remaining end-user to our offices so she could just take a "quick" peek at the Edgeline.